rackerlabs/scantron/README.md

 #### Change scantron user password with manage.py (optional)

-Change into the master directory `scantron/master` and run the following to change the scantron user password
+cd into the master directory `scantron/master` and run the following to change the `scantron` (or whatever user needs their password changed) user password.

 ```
 python3 manage.py changepassword scantron